MateoSebF/Taller2_AREP/README.md

 ### Break down into end to end tests

 The following tests verify the functionality of the server by simulating HTTP requests for different types of files (HTML, CSS, JS, images) and checking the server's responses.
-These tests ensure that the server correctly handles the requests, serves the expected content, and returns appropriate status codes.
+These tests ensure that the server handles the requests correctly, serves the expected content, and returns the appropriate status codes.

-For example, the test **testMakeConnectionHTML()** checks if the server successfully responds to a request for index.html with a 200 OK status.
+For example, the testMakeConnectionHTML() test checks if the server successfully responds to a request for index.html with a 200 OK status.
 This ensures that the server is running and can handle requests for HTML pages correctly.

+Additionally, I’ve introduced a test class for the HttpRequest to verify its functionality.
+This includes verifying that the HttpRequest class handles the reading of requests correctly, particularly when the request body is read as a String.

 ### And coding style tests